All sorts of ships can cause an injury claim in Minehead

 If you are a crew member on any type of seagoing vessel, and you have an accident through no fault of your own, in which you are injured you may be entitled to make an injury claim in Minehead.

-Crew member accident is work related and if injured they will be able to make an injury claim in Minehead against their employers
+Crew member accidents are work related and if injured they will be able to make an injury claim in Minehead

 As an employee of the owners, you would be covered by the rules and regulations covering all employees.
 The basics of this mean that the employer has a legal duty to protect the health and safety of employees in the workplace.